damiah/damiah.github.io/amazon-music-reviews/write_up_test.md

 - Learn when to quit.
 If a model doesn't significantly drop in loss over the first few mini-batches, it's a good sign that something's wrong.

 - Efficient batch loading is very important - you can create a massive bottleneck at the start of the training if your data is taking too long to fetch.
-Sometimes it's not immediately clear that this could be a problem, at small scale as the time saving might not seem significant.
+Sometimes it's not immediately clear that this could be a problem, at least at small scale, as the time saving might not seem significant.